ZSaberLv0/ZFFramework/README.md

 # Introduction

-welcome to ZFFramework, a cross-platform, lightweight, mid-level application framework in C++
+welcome to ZFFramework, a cross-platform and powerful application framework in C++

 everything here starts with "ZF", which stands for "Zero Framework"